HappyFrowl/documentation/SystemAdministration.md

     * Device drivers
     * Background processes
 * Process
-  * iIt decompresses itself onto memory
+  * it decompresses itself onto memory
   * checks the hardware
   * loads device drivers and other device drivers
   * then `init` takes off